gkayan/Ball_Recognizer/README.md

 **Data Loader:** used fasai DataBlock API to set up the Data Loader<br/>
 **Data Augmentation:** Fastai provides default data augmentation which operates in GPU. <br/>

+# Data Training
+**Data Trainning:** Fine-tuned a resnet34 model for 2 epochs and got upto ~92% accuracy .<br/>
+# Model Deployment
+I deployed the model to Huggingface spaces Gradio App.
+The implementation can found in [here](https://huggingface.co/spaces/Prime227/Ball_Category) .<br/>